protonemedia/inertia-vue-modal-poc/README.md

 You might not always want to route to the detail page.
 Luckily, you don't have to update your server-side implementation.

-The `visitInModal` method accepts a second argument, that can either a Boolean or a callback.
-Instead of redirecting the user, the user stays on the same page and you can manually handle the event with the callback.
-This callback is executed after a succesful request, for example when the new user is stored in the database.
+The `visitInModal` method accepts a second argument that can either a Boolean or a callback.
+Instead of redirecting the user, the user stays on the same page, and you can manually handle the event with the callback.
+This callback is executed after a successful request, for example, when the new user is stored in the database.

 ```javascript
 this.$inertia.visitInModal('/user/create', (event) => {